ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 * Setup: Registers js-modules, styles, MW hooks, parser functions.

 ## Endpoints
 The backend provides a couple of REST-endpoints.
 The functionality is quite self-explanatory.
+Basically, the endpoints are CRUD-operations for the newly added database tables.
-They are located in the Endpoints-package.
+All endpoints are located in the Endpoints-package.
-The javascript code to access those endpoints is located at *client-ajax-endpoints.js*
+The javascript client to easily access those endpoints is located at *client-ajax-endpoints.js*

 ## Misc
 The util package contains a bunch of utility classes with static functions.
-However, two classes non-static functions are notable:
+However, two classes are no utility classes and therefore notable:
-* TemplateParser:  builds an AST for nested template calls.
+* *TemplateParser*:  builds an AST for nested template calls.
 This is necessary to process investigations which make use of multi-instance forms.
+Then we are able to retrieve single data items which the template is populated with.
-* HtmlTableEditor: parses an HTML table and allows a couple of operations on it.
-This is required to provide additional functionality to the HTML tables which are rendered by the investigation feature. e.g. the expand/collapse-feature.
+* *HtmlTableEditor*: parses an HTML table and allows a couple of operations on it.
+This is required to post-process generated tables and so to provide additional functionality to the HTML tables which are rendered by the investigation feature. e.g. the expand/collapse-feature.

-### General Scripts
+### Other scripts
 * pf-extensions: copy button in multi-form editor
 * ve.oo.model.tools.js: Utility class with helper methods
 * ve.oo-ui.initialize: General code required on all pages